This competition has now closed.

-To mark the start of the competition, Furniture Village recently searched the country to find the piece of furniture to have remained in continuous use by a single family for the longest period of time.
+To mark the start of the competition, Furniture Village recently searched the country to find the piece of furniture that had remained in continuous use by a single family for the longest period of time, whether it was in their living room, bedroom or dining room.
 Research led to the discovery of a four poster bed in Gloucestershire which had been in the Berkeley family of Berkeley Castle for fifteen generations.
 After finding an item with such a fascinating history, we wanted to give our customers the chance to tell the story of treasured furniture in their own homes.

 After receiving an extensive number of entries from across the UK, Christine Westlake from Braunton, Exeter, was selected as one of the winners for the story of her grandmother’s handmade ottoman, and has received £500 worth of vouchers to spend at Furniture Village.

 The history of the ottoman

 This small ottoman was crafted by Christine’s grandmother, Olive, during the Second World War.
 A founding member of the local Women’s Institute at the time, Olive entered a competition the club was holding for the best piece of furniture made from an original ‘old orange box’.
 Olive’s artistic license resulted in her building a small ottoman, adding feet, padding and beautifully covering it with fabric, which successfully won her first prize.